 As President, I will…

-- Create a Department of the Attention Economy that focuses specifically on smartphones and social media, gaming and chat apps and how to responsibly design and use them, including age restrictions and guidelines.
+- Create a Department of the Attention Economy that focuses specifically on smartphones, social media, gaming and chat apps and how to responsibly design and use them, including age restrictions and guidelines.

 - Create a “best practices” design philosophy for the industry to minimize the antisocial impacts of these technologies on children who are using them.
 Ask Tristan Harris to lead.